elexx/was9_bugs/bug19/README.md

-### demonstrated bug: PMR -----,010,618
+### demonstrated bug: PMR 28962,010,618

 Deploying a war-file containing a parameterized static method in an interface, which gets called in a servlet, results in `Error 500: javax.servlet.ServletException: SRVE0207E: Uncaught initialization exception created by servlet` after the second deployment.

-The error also occures deploying the same war twice or using the same dependency containing the constelation above in multiple applications.
+The error also occures when deploying the same war twice or using the same dependency containing the constelation above in multiple applications.

 ### how to reproduce